Nefry/marianna.im/_posts/tech/2015-06-21-continues-integration-perf-testing-with-jmeter.md

 	<figcaption>Blazemeter reporting trend for series of Smoke tests.</figcaption>
 </figure>

 Another nice trend you can configure right in the [Jenkins][jenkins] with [junit plugin][junit] and Taurus *module junit-xml* to report your criterias status to xml file.
-Criterias can be specified in Taurus configuration yml, please find the example above.
+Criterias can be specified in Taurus configuration yml, check the config above.

 <figure>
 	<a href="https://wiki.jenkins-ci.org/display/JENKINS/JUnit+graph"><img src="/images/2015-06-21_taurus_jmeter/junit-reporting.jpg" alt="image"></a>